ADORSYS-GIS/webank-OnlineBanking/Docs/sonarqube.md

 3. Change Default Password:

-- Go to My Account > Security and change the admin password for security.
+- Go to My Account > Security and change the default password for security.

 4. Configure Your Project:
 Ensure your project is set up to use the SonarQube Maven plugin and Jacoco for code coverage.